sbi-benchmark/sbibm/README.md

 We host results and the code for reproducing the experiments of the manuscript in a seperate repository at [github.com/sbi-benchmark/results](https://github.com/sbi-benchmark/results/tree/main/benchmarking_sbi): This includes the pipeline to reproduce the manuscripts' experiments as well as dataframes for new comparisons.

+## Corrections

+- [`sbibm v1.1.0` contains a bug fix for the Gaussian Mixture task](https://github.com/sbi-benchmark/sbibm/releases/tag/v1.1.0).
+We will issue an update of the results.

 ## Citation

 The manuscript is [available through PMLR](http://proceedings.mlr.press/v130/lueckmann21a.html):